Advertiser Disclosure

 SeatGuru is a website that shows information about specific cabin layouts, seat specifications, and aircraft configurations for many airlines.
 The website has information about almost 1,300 aircraft from airlines all over the world.

 SeatGuru is known for having plenty of information about your flight easily accessible in one spot.
-It’s easy to use, and I always visit the site before selecting my seat once I’ve booked a flight.
+It’s easy to use, and you should try visiting the site before selecting seats on your booked flights.

 The website’s main page has a number of tabs at the top, including Seat Maps, Airlines, Cheap Flights, Comparison Charts, Rental Cars, and Guru Tips.
 We’ll be focusing on the Seat Maps, Airlines, and Comparison Charts in this guide, as these tabs provide the most useful information to frequent flyers.